-OFF-CAMPUS DUAL CREDIT: Off-campus (college-based) dual credit is defined as simultaneously earning high school and college credit for college-level coursework administered through correspondence or taught at an offsite college facility.
-Upon course approval through the Guidance Department, Juniors and Seniors may obtain dual credit status - earning both high school and college credit - when mastery of the subject matter is achieved.
+OFF-CAMPUS Dual Enrollment Credit: Off-campus (college-based) dual enrollment credit is defined as simultaneously earning high school and college credit for college-level coursework administered through correspondence or taught at an offsite college facility.
+Upon course approval through the Guidance Department, juniors and seniors may obtain dual enrollment status - earning both high school and college credit - when mastery of the subject matter is achieved.
 Extra periods will be allotted out of the scheduled school day to allow students to pursue off-campus educational experiences.